-Feel free to experiment with the settings as changing the angle and the distance will result in different outcomes.
+Feel free to experiment with the settings.
+Changing the angle and distance will result in different outcomes.

 You can repeat this section as many times as you like.
 Try making the brush size smaller or larger or choosing different colors.
 I added another layer with the same colors to add more dimension.

 3. How to Create the Dust Effect